acdlite/flummox/docs/api/Store.md

     // Don't forget to call the super constructor super();

-    // Register handlers with the dispatcher using action ids let messageActionIds = flux.getActionIds('messages');
+    // Register handlers with the dispatcher using action ids, or the
+    // actions themselves
+    let messageActions = flux.getActions('messages');
-    this.register(messageActionIds.newMessage, this.handleNewMessage);
+    this.register(messageActions.newMessage, this.handleNewMessage);

     // Set initial state using assignment
     this.state = {};